nanovazquez/reactjs-training/exercise-2/README.md

     ```
     > **Note:** A [Provider](https://github.com/reduxjs/react-redux/blob/master/docs/api.md#provider-store) is a container component that enables your presentational components to connect with the Redux store.
 It's the one that let's you receive both the `state` and `dispatch` in the `mapStateToProps()` and `mapDispatchToProps()` functions, respectively.

-And that's it! 🚀🚀 If you followed all these steps, the application is now working the same way it was working before, but with Redux.
+And the migration is complete! 🚀🚀 If you followed all these steps, the application is now working the same way it was working before, but with Redux.
 Fun ..right?

-### Add another actions
+### Section 3: Add new actions to the app

 We are now going to add two simple actions: a sync action to add shopping items to the cart and an async action to fetch new items to shop.
 Of course, we'll mock the second action, as we don't have a backend set up for this Exercise.
 To do this, follow these steps: